 Referring back to the "Basic Chemical Principles", solvents are the only effective chemical to dissolve and remove the varnish and "waxy" buildups.
 Mineral Spirits and other petroleum distillates is the chemical of choice for cleaning oily parts and for flushing oil coolers.
-But this product is beginning to feel the weight of VOC emission reductions.
-HECAT has introduced Safe-Flush as a very effective low VOC alternative; and exclusive use of Safe-Flush provides for a Lifetime Warranty on the "Professional Pulsator Series".
+But this product is beginning to feel the weight of VOC emission reductions and is virtually useless on synthetic oil residues.
+HECAT has introduced Safe-Flush, a co-solvent for petroleum and synthetic residues, a very effective low VOC alternative; and exclusive use of Safe-Flush provides for a Lifetime Warranty on the "Professional Pulsator Series".